erodola/Alg-s2-2021/README.md

 ### News

+- **12/05/2021:** The final lecture will be a recap of all the course material.
+After that, please register for the exam on **Infostud**.
 - **21/04/2021:** Please fill out the **OPIS** questionnaire (instructions [here](https://www.uniroma1.it/sites/default/files/field_file_allegati/guided_path_to_access_students_opinions_questionnaire_2020_2021.pdf)).
 The code for this course is EB9NFDEL.

 ### Logistics